 The Incredible Mind of a Mature Woman

-Somehow, something had changed, the strings of her heart had tightened, and paradoxically Sylvia realized that for once, she needed to take care of herself.
+Somehow, something had changed, the strings of her heart had tightened.
+Paradoxically, Sylvia realized that for once, she needed to take care of herself.

-She wanted to take advantage of her life, cut loose what wasn’t working, and tackle the housekeeping of her day to day existence…
+She wanted to take advantage of her life, cut loose what wasn’t working, and tackle the real housekeeping of her day-to-day existence…

 See also: The gift of being a woman after 40